Binding the Guitar Body

 Cutting a ledge for the binding and decorative purfling lines went fine, using a router and hand purfling cutter.

-But heat bending strips of ebony binding that didn't want to bend led to hours of sitting by a hot pipe watching pieces snap when they were almost done.
+But heat bending strips of ebony binding that didn't want to bend led to hours of sitting by a hot pipe watching pieces snap when they were almost done

 Gluing binding

-Glue and masking tape to get a tight fit.
+Gluing ebony binding / purfling on Maccaferri Glue and masking tape to get a tight fit.

 The hand purfling cutter was very useful for marking the lines before using the router for the binding / purfling ledges and also for cleaning up neatly afterwards.

-In fact I did most of the cutting with this tool as it cuts vertically when held against the guitar side.
+In fact I did most of the cutting with this tool as it cuts vertically when held against the guitar side

 The Dremel attachment from Stewart MacDonald was useful for cutting the ledges but did tend to tilt a bit, as it rested on the sloping top and back surfaces.